 Where will my massage session take place?

 Your massage session will take place in a warm, comfortable, private room.
-Soft music may be played to help you relax.
+Soft music will be played to help you relax.
 You will lie on a table especially designed for your comfort.

 Must I be completely undressed?

 Most massage techniques are traditionally performed with the client unclothed; however, it is entirely up to you what you want to wear.
 You should undress to your level of comfort.
 You will be properly draped during the entire session.

 Will the practitioner be present when I disrobe?